This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Other Metal Sensitivities: Even if the base is nickel-free (like brass or copper), direct skin contact can still trigger reactions in people sensitive to those specific metals.

-The initial "hypoallergenic" status of the plating becomes irrelevant once the underlying metal, the real source of potential irritation, is exposed.
+The initial "hypoallergenic" status of the plating becomes irrelevant once the underlying metal – the real source of potential irritation – is exposed through wear.

 The Verdict: Can Sensitive Skin Tolerate "Hypoallergenic" Plating?